usharesoft/appcenter-docs/end-user/en/source/pages/templating/blueprint-create.rst

 		.. note:: If you click on the appliance name in the ``Services`` section, you will be redirected to the appliance details under ``Apps``.

 	7. You can modify the information under ``Service configuration``.
 Any extra configuration information should be entered using YAML.
-If you make any modifications to the service configuration, click the checkmark to save.
+If you make any modifications to the service configuration, remember to save.

 	8. Once you have created your blueprint, it will be automatically saved under the ``Blueprint Library``.

-	.. note:: If you update any of the appliances used in the blueprint once the blueprint is created, this will NOT update the blueprint.
+	.. note:: If you update any of the appliances used in the blueprint once the blueprint is created, this will be updated in the blueprint also.
+However, if your blueprint is already deployed, the changes will not be in the deployed blueprint.